DominikSauter/SpaceInvadersRemake/README.md

-# Hyperspace Pirates - Aliens Robbing Rum
+# Hyperspace Pirates - Aliens Robbing Rum :space_invader: :beer: :video_game:
 This is a remake of the classical arcade game "Space Invaders" with modern 3D graphics and some special features like power-ups, XBox 360 controller support and even an intro video.
 Its original hosting site is on [SourceForge](https://sourceforge.net/projects/studi-invaders/) and this serves as a mirror.